 Photo via Curiocity Group

 Another popular destination for those in and around the area, Quarry Lake offers some incredible views and a ton of wildlife.
-It’s safe, it’s easy and there are a ton of opportunities to take photos and, of course, breathe in the fresh air.
+It’s safe, there are a ton of opportunities to take photos and, of course, there’s plenty of fresh air.

 Where: Spray Lakes Rd, Canmore, AB